 Most actions within ACE are intended to have an associated graphical icon.
-This icon is able to be displayed in the drop-down menus within ACE.
-If no icons are displayed next to actions in menus, this behavior is caused by the user's GTK+2 configuration that has disabled the icons.
+This icon is able to be displayed in the dropdown menus within ACE.
+If no icons are displayed next to actions in menus, this behavior is caused by a GTK+2 configuration that has disabled the icons.

-To re-enable icons for all GTK+2 applications (not just ACE), the following command should reset their display.
+To re-enable icons for all GTK+2 applications (not just ACE), the following command should reset the display.
 As this issue is the result of GTK+2 functionality, and not ACE functionality, this tweak is not officially supported by Achronix.